Traditional Green Bean Casserole Recipe for Christmas or Thanksgiving

 Jim and I both love the Christmas season, the sounds, the smells, and the decorations.
 In our family, Christmas preparation starts the week of Thanksgiving.
 We also tend to overdo it with the decorations and the presents.
 But that is the way we like it.
 It just would not be Christmas if we did not have that wow factor.

 We love to share old Christmas movies with our children and discover new movies.
-Each year as the kids were young the Chruch Christmas Pageant was the main event.
-Joey and Katies always enjoyed participating and Christene enjoyed the crafting fun, the Youth Director would have each year.
+Each year, as the kids were young, the Church Christmas Pageant was the main event.
+Joey and Katie always enjoyed participating, and Christene enjoyed the crafting fun that the Youth Director would have each year.

-As our parents got older my dad would come to our house for a noon meal and present and then go home for a rest.
-Then Jim, the kids, and I would stop in on Grace and Guerin, at Jim’s family home he grew up in, for presents and conversation.
+As our parents got older, my dad would come to our house for a noon meal and a present, and then go home for a rest.
+Then Jim, the kids, and I would stop in on Grace and Guerin at Jim’s family home, where he grew up, for presents and conversation.

 Classic green bean casserole with cream of mushroom soup and french fried onions.